jnoto424/jnoto424.github.io/business-process-improvement.md

 <tr><td>Maintenance</td><td>Annual support</td><td>$1,000/year</td></tr>
 </table>

-This option offered strong security features (dual authentication, encrypted data transfer), centralized applicant data management, and scalability as the client's tutor roster grows — but came with a meaningfully higher price tag, both up front and in ongoing subscription costs.
+This option scored highest on security and scalability due to its use of dual authentication, encrypted data transfer, and centralized applicant records.
+But, analysis showed a substantially higher total cost of ownership, driven primarily by its recurring annual subscription rather than one-time implementation costs.

 **Scheduling Platform**